Field Trip FAQs

 - Estimated number of students

-- Estimated number of teachers/staff members
+- Estimated number of staff

-- Estimated number of parent/non-staff chaperones who will accompany the group, if any
+- Estimated number of non-staff chaperones

 How far in advance should I contact you to make a reservation?